portworx/px-docs/run-with-kubernetes.md

 ### Provide access to kubernetes

-A kubernetes.yaml configuration file is needed to allow PX to communicate with Kubernetes.
-This configuration file contains the necessary information for PX to communicate with Kubernetes.
-This file needs to be located at `/etc/pwx/kubernetes.yaml`
+A kubernetes.yaml file is needed for allowing PX to communicate with Kubernetes.
+This configuration file primarily consists of the kubernetes cluster information and the kubernetes master node's IP and port where the kube-apiserver is running.
+This file needs to be located at

+`/etc/pwx/kubernetes.yaml`

 ```
 # cat /etc/pwx/kubernetes.yaml